 Objects in an orbit around the Earth are bit by bit slowed down due to atmospheric drag.
-This is caused by air molecules that are still present in the space around the Earth, even when a satellite is actually orbiting way above the atmosphere.
-This drag causes that the satellites eventually to enter the atmosphere and burn up.
-Imaging satellites in their last orbits around the Earth is an interesting part of spacecraft astrophotography, especially because it provides an opportunity to observe satellites at shorter ranges then usually is the case thus makes it possible to see the objects in more detail then when the same objects are in their initial orbits at longer distances.
-Though, in practice I have learned that this is not always a logical reasoning, due to technical difficulties and limitations, the real gain due to lower orbit is more limited then we expect.
-We should realize that the lower orbits of satellites cause them to move at much higher angular (relative) velocities across the sky compared to higher orbits.
+This is caused by air molecules that are still present in the space around the Earth, even when a satellite is actually orbiting at a sufficient height above the atmosphere.
+This drag causes that the satellites eventually enter the atmosphere and burn up.
+Imaging satellites in their last orbits around the Earth is an interesting part of spacecraft photography, especially because it provides an opportunity to observe satellites at shorter ranges then usually is the case.
+This makes it possible to see the objects in more detail then when the same objects are in their initial orbits at longer distances.
+Though, in practice, due to technical difficulties and limitations, the real gain due to lower orbit is more limited then we expect.
+We should realize that the lower orbits cause satellites to move at much higher (angular) speeds across the sky then satellites in higher orbits.

 The difficulty of high angular speeds in telescopic imaging can be solved by choosing shorter exposuretimes.
-In fact, exposuretimes shoud be as short as the brightness of an object allows.
+In fact, exposuretimes should be as short as the brightness of an object allows.
 In practice this means that we must correct the gain adjustment of the camera with the result that images of fast moving objects in general will become a little more grainy then for example images of the ISS or other bright satellites in higher orbits.
 It also is important to note that the real apparent speed of an object crossing the field of view depends a lot on the tracking precision.
 A well manually tracked object at a high angular speed could lead to a better image then a poorly tracked object at a low angular speed!